 Scoliosis (Idiopathic, Neuromuscular and Congenital)

-Gillette Children’s Specialty Healthcare is one of the nation’s Best Children’s Hospitals in pediatric orthopedics.
+Gillette Children’s Specialty Healthcare is a nationally and internationally recognized leader in pediatric orthopedics.
 Our orthopedic surgeons are known internationally for their expertise in treating pediatric spine conditions, including scoliosis.

 We offer comprehensive scoliosis evaluations, treatments and services for infants, children, teens and adults.
 We offer a family-centered environment that helps our patients achieve their highest possible levels of health, independence and happiness.

 Why Choose Gillette?

 - We are the regional leader in providing comprehensive specialty health care for patients who have scoliosis.

 - Our facilities and technology are designed specifically for people who have scoliosis and other complex conditions.

 - Gillette is the first hospital in the region to use FDA-approved Magnetically driven Growing Rods (MdGR) for children who have early onset scoliosis.